Do you know that social media is one of the most popular online activities?

 Many brands show their number of customers served or a celebrity endorsement for establishing credibility.
 Take a look at the McDonald’s restaurant sign “Billions and Billions Served”.

-There are 5 kinds of social proof that you can use to increase your brand’s influence and to boost your sales.
+There are many different examples of social proof that you can use to increase your brand’s influence and to boost your sales.